Sewing Jackets from Knit Fabrics - Threads

 Choose a style with bust shaping

 I avoid patterns with many complicated style lines or details because the stretch factor in knits will make joining seams with different grain orientations difficult.
-But this doesn’t mean you must choose a style with a plain neckline; as you can see in the jacket on p.
-45, a notch-collar jacket can be made successfully in a knit.
+But this doesn’t mean you must choose a style with a plain neckline; as you can see in the jacket, a notch-collar jacket can be made successfully in a knit.

 Don’t line soft jackets

 Whether or not to line a knit garment is an important decision to make early in your planning, because it will affect the construction techniques you’ll use, as well as how the finished garment will look and feel.
-As with most knit-

-tailoring options, there’s no right or wrong choice; it’s simply a creative decision.
-Here’s how I considered the question for the project shown on p.45:
+As with most knit-tailoring options, there’s no right or wrong choice; it’s simply a creative decision.
+Here’s how I considered the question for the project shown:

 Because I’d chosen a wool double-knit, stable (nonstretchy) knit fabric, I could use classic tailoring techniques, including stabilizing and supporting the fabric with underlining or interfacing and using a firm shoulder pad and sleeve head to get a crisp-looking shoulder area.
 If I chose this approach, I’d need to fully line the garment, both for wearing comfort and to cover the interior construction.
 These choices would produce a structured garment that would look and feel like any well-made blazer or classic tailored jacket.